High Notes

 In his own experiences, he notes that the first time after re-opening that he took a plane, or was in a crowded room, it all felt “a little funny.”

-In the meantime, he’s grateful to be performing again, and excited to be part of this year’s High Notes Gala for Mental Health.
+In the meantime, he’s grateful to be performing again, and excited to be part of this year’s upcoming High Notes Avante gala.

 “I’m always amazed at the calibre of people that Ingrid brings in,” says Ron.
 “Anyone attending the gala is really lucky.”